syncfusion/blazor-docs/src/treemap/treemap/selection-and-highlight.md

 ---
-title: "Selection and Highlight in Blazor TreeMap component | Syncfusion"
+title: "Selection and Highlight in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Selection and Highlight of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Selection and Highlight in Blazor TreeMap (SfTreeMap)
+# Selection and Highlight in the Blazor TreeMap (SfTreeMap)

 ## Selection

 Selection is used to select a particular group or item to differentiate from other items.
-Each item or each group can be selected and deselected when interacting with the items.
-The corresponding Treemap items are also selected when tap a specific legend item, and vice versa.
+Each item or each group can be selected and deselected while interacting with the items.
+The corresponding Treemap items are also selected while tapping a specific legend item, and vice versa.

 The [`Fill`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionSettings.html#Syncfusion_Blazor_TreeMap_TreeMapSelectionSettings_Fill) property is used to change the selected item color.
-The [`Color`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionBorder.html) and [`Width`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionBorder.html) properties are used to customize the selected item border and the selection is enabled by using the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionSettings.html#Syncfusion_Blazor_TreeMap_TreeMapSelectionSettings_Enable) property  to **true** in the [`TreeMapSelectionSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionSettings.html).
+The [`Color`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionBorder.html) and the [`Width`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionBorder.html) properties are used to customize the selected item border, and the selection is enabled by using the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionSettings.html#Syncfusion_Blazor_TreeMap_TreeMapSelectionSettings_Enable) property  to **true** in the [`TreeMapSelectionSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.TreeMapSelectionSettings.html).

 ```csharp
 @using Syncfusion.Blazor.TreeMap